-requests the Secretary-General to ensure consistency in the messages of the Organization, and in this regard welcomes the coverage by the Department of the measures, actions and declarations by the Secretary-General related to the COVID-19 crisis;
+- 18. Supports and encourages coordination between the Department of Global Communications and the Office of the Spokesperson for the Secretary-General, and requests the Secretary-General to ensure consistency in the messages of the Organization, and in this regard welcomes the coverage by the Department of the measures, actions and declarations by the Secretary-General related to the COVID-19 crisis: - 19.
+Calls for intensified cooperation with the United Nations system for the effective dissemination of scientific knowledge, best practices and information regarding, inter alia, new diagnostics, drugs, COVID-19 vaccines, and relevant guidelines, as well as promoting a One Health approach to prevent and tackle further risks of emergence and transmission of zoonotic diseases and pandemics such as COVID-19: - 20.
+Urges the Department of Global Communications to support, as appropriate, the efforts of the United Nations system, as well as United Nations country teams, to highlight the impact of the COVID-19 pandemic on children, women and girls; - 21.
+Notes with appreciation the efforts of the Department of Global Communications to ensure its business continuity during the COVID-19 pandemic, and requests the Department to assess its response to the pandemic, including the impact on income-generating activities, and its overall readiness to meet the Organization's communication needs for any future global emergencies that may occur, and in this regard welcomes the crisis response initiative launched by the Department during the pandemic; - 22.
+Recalls its resolution 74/306 of 11 September 2020, in which it recognized the role of extensive immunization against COVID-19 as a global public good for health in preventing, containing and stopping transmission in order to bring the pandemic to an end, and welcomes the initiatives by the Department of Global Communications in highlighting the importance of global equitable distribution of and access to COVID-19 vaccines, including through the #OnlyTogether campaign to help in the call for scaling up manufacture and production, increasing funding and making COVID-19 vaccines available; - 23.
+Welcomes the efforts of the Department of Global Communications to highlight the contributions by Member States and international organizations to the Access to COVID-19 Tools Accelerator (ACT-A), including the COVID-19 Vaccine Global Access (COVAX) Facility, and the continued delivery of safe and effective vaccines on all continents as the manifestation of international solidarity, and urges the Department to also effectively promote the initiatives by Member States, international organizations and vaccine producers to make COVID-19 vaccines available to those that need them most, especially to developing countries and people in vulnerable situations; - 24.
+Notes the efforts of the Department of Global Communications to continue to publicize the work and decisions of the General Assembly and its subsidiary bodies, and requests the Department to continue to enhance its working relationship with the Office of the President of the General Assembly; - 25.
+Encourages continued collaboration between the Department of Global Communications and the United Nations Educational, Scientific and Cultural

-- 16. Calls for intensified cooperation with the United Nations system for the effective dissemination of scientific knowledge, best practices and information regarding, inter alia, new diagnostics, drugs, future COVID-19 vaccines, and relevant guidelines, as well as promoting a One Health approach to prevent and tackle further risks of emergence and transmission of zoonotic diseases and pandemics such as COVID-19; - 17.
-Urges the Department of Global Communications to support, as appropriate, the efforts of the United Nations system, as well as United Nations country teams, to highlight the impact of the COVID-19 pandemic on children, women and girls; - 18.
-Notes with appreciation the efforts of the Department of Global Communications to ensure its business continuity during the COVID-19 pandemic, and requests the Department to assess its response to the pandemic, including the impact on income-generating activities, and its overall readiness to meet the Organization's communication needs for any future global emergencies that may occur, and in this regard welcomes the crisis response initiative launched by the Department during the pandemic; - 19.
-Notes the efforts of the Department of Global Communications to continue to publicize the work and decisions of the General Assembly and its subsidiary bodies, and requests the Department to continue to enhance its working relationship with the Office of the President of the General Assembly; - 20.
-Encourages continued collaboration between the Department of Global Communications and the United Nations Educational, Scientific and Cultural Organization in the promotion of culture and in the fields of education, the advancement of communication and multilingualism, in accordance with General Assembly resolution 73/346, including through multilingual education, as vehicles for sustainable development using existing resources and bridging the existing gap between the developed and the developing countries; - 21.
-Notes with appreciation the efforts of the Department of Global Communications to work at the local level with other organizations and bodies of the United Nations system to enhance the coordination of their communications activities, urges the Department to encourage the United Nations Communications Group to promote linguistic diversity in its work, and reiterates its request to the Secretary-General to report to the Committee on Information at its forty-third session on progress achieved in this regard; - 22.
-Encourages the Department of Global Communications to continue to engage and collaborate with regional and other organizations in its efforts to promote greater awareness and understanding of the work of the United Nations, with a particular focus on the current partnerships between the United Nations and regional and subregional organizations; - 23.
-Reaffirms that the Department of Global Communications must prioritize its work programme, while respecting existing mandates and in line with regulation 5.6 of the Regulations and Rules Governing Programme Planning, the Programme Aspects of the Budget, the Monitoring of Implementation and the Methods of Evaluation, 8 to focus its message and better concentrate its efforts and to match its programmes with the needs of its target audiences, including the linguistic dimension, on the basis of improved feedback and evaluation mechanisms;
+Organization in the promotion of culture and in the fields of education, the advancement of communication and multilingualism, in accordance with General Assembly resolution 73/346, including through multilingual education, as vehicles for sustainable development using existing resources and bridging the existing gap between the developed and the developing countries;